Robustness of Brain Tumor Segmentation: Materials and Methods

 The winner of the 2018 BraTS challenge also followed a basic U-Net architecture \cite{myronenko20183d}.
-While the backbone can still be reduced to an encoder-decoder structure, the author dramatically increased the model size and extended most of the basic topology by additional operations; see Fig.~\ref{fig:3dmri_struc}.
-Although the encoder branch is still similar, its building blocks are massively changed.
-An additional skip connection inside each convolutional block is combined with a group normalization \cite{wu2018group}, while the max pooling operation for downsampling is exchanged with another convolution and stride 2.
-The decoder branch follows the same strategy but with only one convolution block per spatial level. \\ Probably the most important change is an additional variational autoencoder branch reconstructing the input image to itself.
+While the backbone can still be reduced to an encoder-decoder structure, the author dramatically increased the model size and extended most of the basic topology by additional operations: Although the encoder branch is still similar, its building blocks are massively changed; see Fig.~\ref{fig:3dmri_struc}.
+Probably the most important change is an additional variational autoencoder branch reconstructing the input image to itself.
 This sub-network is then used during the training phase as regularization.\\ In order to improve the model performance, NVDLMED is built on an ensemble of 10 different networks.
-Unfortunately, this setting results in a very large network, that can only be trained on NVidia V100 GPUs, or on a CPU cluster.
+Unfortunately, this setting results in a very large network, that can only be trained on at least NVidia V100 GPUs, or on a CPU cluster.

-\subsection{Cascadic Neural Networks}
+\subsubsection{Cascadic Neural Networks}

 Zhou et al. \cite{zhou2018learning} approach the task of brain tumor segmentation from a slightly different perspective.
 While most of the state-of-the-art methods consider the identification of the complete tumor and its subcomponents as a single problem, the authors decompose the segmentation challenge into three different sub-tasks.
 In a first step their method performs a coarse segmentation to detect the complete tumor.
 Afterwards, the segmentation is refined and intra-tumoral classes are segmented.
 Finally, this segmentation is again optimized to classify the enhancing tumor core.
 This cascade of segmentation tasks is realised with two different network topologies.
 On the one hand, Zhou et al. make use of 3D FusionNets \cite{vidyaratne2018deep}; see Fig.~\ref{fig:fusnet}